discretize/discretize-guides/builds/necromancer/condi-scourge/index.md

                 }
               }}
       >

-      Note that the build does not rely on precision as much as Power builds and you can build your AR around the 150 breakpoint.
+      Note that the build does not rely on precision as much as Power builds and you can build your Agony Resistance around the 150 breakpoint.
 You should however aim for a fully +9 stated infusion gear setup for maximum <Item id="79722"/> stat conversion value.
       Situational Runes:

-      - <Item id="83502" /> works best for using and utilizing <Skill name="Epidemic" />
-        , as its damage will be maximized with this rune.
+      - <Item id="83502" /> works best for using and utilizing <Skill name="Epidemic" />, as its damage will be maximized with this rune.
 Note that you will have a loss of condition duration with this rune choice.

       - <Item id="44956" /> provides a large boost to personal survivability on top of your barrier generation at the cost of a minor DPS loss.
       </Character>
       </CharacterWithAr>
   - type: mdx
     title: Build